FaisalFeroze115/reformed_tech_task_dictionary/README.md

 # Getting Started

-First, run the command to install npm packages:
+First, clone the project or dowload it.
+Then go to the root directory and run the command to install npm packages:

 ### `npm install`

-In the project directory, run:
+Then run the folling command to run the project on your local server - 'http://localhost:3000':

 ### `npm start`